rbnjs/personal-website/en/posts/applying-elastic-leadership.md

 title: Elastic Leadership - Getting out of the Survival Mode & Learning to Learn
 tags: articles
 date: 2024-07-26
+description: Learn practical steps to apply Elastic Leadership principles and transition your team from survival mode to a learning and growth mindset with insights from Ruben Serradas.
+keywords: Applying Elastic Leadership, Ruben Serradas, team leadership, growth mindset, survival mode, practical leadership steps
 ---

 # Applying Elastic Leadership